 Melissa M. Bell and Sherie L. Edenborn

 This brief guide provides RDM tools and strategies for busy social workers.
 Grounded in social cognitive theory and the theory of planned behavior, this book uses case examples based on real-world research and situations to connect readers with the material, emphasizing patient-centered approaches that prioritize client self-determination.
-By filling an important gap in available resources for practitioners, this book will improve social workers’ confidence in providing RDM guidance and advocacy.
+By filling an important gap in available resources for practitioners, this publication increases social workers’ confidence in providing RDM guidance and advocacy.